Skip to content

 Warning

-Spacelift tasks are a handy feature that allows an arbitrary command to be executed within the context of your fully initialized stack.
-This feature is designed to make running one-off administrative tasks (eg. resource tainting) safer and more convenient.
-It can also be an attack vector allowing evil people to do bad things, or simply a footgun allowing well-meaning people to err in a spectacular way.
+Spacelift tasks allow an arbitrary command to be executed within the context of your fully initialized stack.
+This feature is designed to make running one-off administrative tasks (e.g. resource tainting) safer and more convenient.
+However, it can also be an attack vector for bad actors.

 Info